shsagir/play-area-sync/docs/directories.md

 ## Other folders

 The rest of the folders (and files which are not shown here) are part of the standard Linux distribution.
 All this stuff is handled by us for you.
-So you don't have access privileges.
+So you don't need to care about them.
 You can't change things outside the above outlined context.